jupyter-book/.github/profile/README.md

 ### Related orgs and repositories

 For historical reasons, our work is spread across multiple organizations.
-We list them, along with some key repositories, here to help contributors navigate:
+We list them here, along with some key repositories, to help contributors navigate:

 - https://github.com/jupyter-book